Criminalization: Procedure

 When a state debates whether to respond to a source of injury by criminalising the behaviour that produces it, there are no pre-set criteria to apply in formulating social policy.
 There is no ontological reality to crime.
 The criminal justice system responds to a substantial number of events that do not produce significant hardship to individual citizens.
-Moreover, events which do cause serious injuries and perhaps should be dealt with as crimes, e.g. situations of corporate manslaughter, are either ignored or dealt with as civil matters.
+Moreover, events which do cause serious injuries and perhaps should be dealt with as crimes, e.g. situations of corporate manslaughter as seen in safety crime, are typically ignored or dealt with as civil matters.

 The criminalization process defines and classifies behaviour.
 It broadcasts the laws so that no-one may have the excuse of ignorance, and disposes of those who will not obey.
 There are now more criminal laws and they are penetrating deeper into the social structures of modern societies.
 Crime control has become an industry, yet it remains ineffective in providing protection to all its citizens from harm.
 Such as it is, the process is made up of three components: